What are the types of Machine Learning Algorithms? Explain them shortly.

 It starts by initializing theta with (small) random values and gradually improving theta by decreasing the cost function, similar to Least Squares Adjustment.
 The function stops when theta converges to a minimum.

-For that, the Gradient Vector has to be computed which is eseentially just a vector of the partial derivatives of the cost function in regard to theta.
+For that, the Gradient Vector has to be computed which is essentially just a vector of the partial derivatives of the cost function in regard to theta.
 This is done in order to determine how much the cost function changes (goal is for the derivative to be 0! -> find minimum).

 The learning rate determines the step size, so it shouldn’t be too small to avoid too many iterations, but it also shouldn’t be too high because then the algorithm might diverge and a good solution may never be found.
 To find a good learning rate, grid search can be used (test again and again for similar intervals).